What's your attachment style?

 Modern attachment science measures attachment along two underlying dimensions rather than as a fixed type.
 The first dimension is Attachment Anxiety — how much someone fears rejection or abandonment, monitors a partner's availability, and needs explicit reassurance.
 The second is Attachment Avoidance — how uncomfortable someone is with closeness, dependency, and emotional self-disclosure.
 When these two dimensions are crossed, they produce four attachment archetypes: Secure, Anxious-Preoccupied, Dismissing-Avoidant, and Fearful-Avoidant.

-This tool renames these as The Anchor, The Tide, The Island, and The Storm for plain-language clarity, but the underlying measurement is identical to a clinical administration of the ECR-S.
+This tool renames these as The Anchor, The Tide, The Island, and The Storm for plain-language clarity.
+The underlying measurement reflects the same two-factor structure used across modern attachment research, with all items written from scratch in LBL-original wording.

 Attachment isn't a verdict.
 Approximately 30% of adults shift toward more secure attachment over time, particularly in relationships with securely attached partners or with attachment-focused therapeutic work.
 Your shape today is a snapshot — not a permanent identity.